Welcome to Year 2!

 Your teacher is Mrs Bell and your teaching assistant is Ms George.

-Mrs Grice will teach P.S.H.E. on a Friday afternoon with a focus this half term on 'New Beginnings'.
+Mrs Grice will teach P.S.H.E. on a Friday afternoon with a focus this half term on 'Good to be me'.

 Homework, usually English, Maths and spellings will be given out on a Friday to be handed in by the following Wednesday.
 Please read with your child regularly and record this in their reading record, it is part of their weekly homework.
 Spellings will be tested every Friday.

-PE sessions will be multi-skills outdoors on Monday afternoons and gymnastics indoors on Thursday afternoons; a suitable kit is needed for these lessons.
+PE sessions will be multi-skills outdoors on Tuesday afternoons and dance indoors on Thursday afternoons; a suitable kit is needed for these lessons.
 If children have their ears pierced, it would be preferable if they could leave their earrings at home on P.E. days.
 If not, they must be able to remove their earrings themselves and are responsible for putting them somewhere safe.